-The distribution system is one of the main parts of electric power systems.
+The electricity distribution system is one of the main parts of electric power systems.
 It’s important to transform existing systems and utilize the latest technologies to overcome issues such as power theft or poor distribution of power supply.
-Learn how the new line collecting feature in GIS Cloud can be of help in electric distribution network management.
+Learn how the new line collecting feature in GIS Cloud can be of help in electricity distribution network management.

 The continuous growth of population followed by advancements and improvements in complex electric power systems has raised big challenges for distribution network operators and electric utility engineers to supply, assure and enhance power system sustainability and efficiency.
 The GIS Cloud mapping technologies play a central role in planning, management and monitoring operations within the electric utility information system were powerful visualization and analytics tools can resolve data accessibility issues and improve the decision making process.

 Critical role of GIS in the electrical Distribution system

 Electric utility companies need to have two types of geographical information: a distribution network containing crucial technical information and locations of numerous poles, power lines, circuits, transformators, facilities etc., and consumer and billing information with a list of existing customers, their locations and consumption details to determine the areas for a potential customer and network expansion.

 Utilities need accurate information on their asset inventory.
 Biggest problem electric utilities are facing is storing the historical data and updating it due to the real-time changes on the field.
 GIS Cloud technologies help utilities to manage relevant information about customers and distribution network with a perfect overview of the entire system visualized on a map.
 It can help utility engineers to identify patterns of distribution, demand and consumption to assess energy requirements needed to develop a profitable distribution system.